 If you are returning to NYU Washington Square, consider attending the Back to the Square event, held during the first week of classes.
 Back to the Square is a series of events created to welcome NYU sophomores, juniors, seniors, and continuing graduate students back to Washington Square and kicks off the academic year with helpful workshops, and educational and social events.
 If you're returning to NYU Abu Dhabi or your home school outside of NYU, check in with your student life offices and global programs coordinators to find out how they recommend you best re-connect with campus.

 The Global Ambassador program allows returning study away students to share their experiences with the NYU community, in particular students considering studying abroad.
 The Global Ambassador program provides an invaluable opportunity for students to spread the inspiration, global knowledge and excitement that students have gained from their experiences abroad.
-The Global Ambassador program operated out of New York is available for visiting students as well as NYU students - check it out!
+The Global Ambassador program operated out of New York is available for visiting students as well as NYU students.
+For more information, please contact email@example.com.

 Become Involved in Clubs & Activities